Below are the answers to questions that many prospective applicants have asked about the MS in Accounting program.

 - What is the Application Deadline?

-The priority deadline is April 1.
-The admission committee will also consider applications on a rolling basis.
+The application deadline is April 1.
+The admission committee may consider applications received after the deadline for admission in either the current or in a future semester.
 The program invites applications throughout the year and will notify you when various application documents arrive.
+For completed applications received after March 31, it sends admission decisions on July 1.
 Please review the application instructions on the Admissions Materials page for more details.

 - Can the work of the program be extended?

-The program is designed to be completed in three semesters with a cohort group.
+The program is designed to be completed in four semesters with a cohort group.
+Students enter in the fall semester, and take three courses in each of the fall, spring and late spring semesters along with a capstone course in early summer.
 All courses must be taken in the order outlined in the program brochure, therefore, the program may not be extended.

 - Do any of the academic credits from my undergraduate accounting degree transfer to the MS Accounting degree?